-Note that this doesn't affect the flushes performed according to the configuration described in 10.1.2.
+Note that this doesn't affect the flushes performed according to the configuration described in chapter 11.1.2, Guest shows IDE errors for VDI on slow host file system, page 110.
 Restoring the default of ignoring flush commands is possible by setting the value to 1 or by removing the key.

-10.2.
-Windows guests
+11.2 Windows guests

-10.2.1.
-Windows boot failures (bluescreens) after changing VM configuration
+11.2.1 Windows boot failures (bluescreens) after changing VM configuration